Program-Trace-Optimisation/PTO/README.md

 of generating a candidate solution. `rnd` provides the same methods as the Python `random` module, but *traces* them so that we can use the collection of random decisions as a genotype.
-Because `rnd` mimics the `random` module API, you can test and debug your generator outside PTO, using `import random as rnd`, and then bring it into PTO by instead using `from PTO import run, rnd`.
+Because `rnd` mimics the `random` module API, we can test and debug our generator outside PTO, using `import random as rnd`, and then bring it into PTO by instead using `from PTO import run, rnd`.